 Mr. Altshuler serves as Vice President and General Counsel of RWN Development Group, LLC ("RWN") where his responsibilities cover multiple areas including finance, acquisitions, development, management, and legal matters.

-Prior to joining RWN, Mr. Altshuler clerked at various East Coast law firms and clerked for the Chief Judge of the Maryland Tax Court, The Honorable Walter C. Martz II.
+Prior to joining RWN, Mr. Altshuler was employed at Miami and Baltimore law firms, primarily dealing with a broad range of Federal and State tax controversy matters and select criminal law matters, held positions with MVLS and HPRP, and clerked for the Chief Judge of the Maryland Tax Court, The Honorable Walter C. Martz II.

 Mr. Altshuler holds a BA from the University of Maryland, College Park - where he was a recipient of Dean’s List Academic Honors and a member of the Alpha Phi Sigma Honor Society, and a JD from the University of Maryland Francis King Carey School of Law - where he was a recipient of the Maryland Law Scholars Award and the CALI Excellence for the Future Award.
 During his time in law school, Mr. Altshuler authored an independent written work, supervised by Law Professor Daniel S. Goldberg, titled “The Current Structure of Real Estate Investment Taxation: Policy, Inequities, and Reformation."